Puerto Rico Highway 130

 Puerto Rico Highway 130 (PR-130) is the main north–south route within the municipality of Hatillo, Puerto Rico.
+This road extends from PR-119 in downtown Hatillo to PR-129 in Campo Alegre barrio.

 Route description

-The highway starts from the downtown area (from PR-119), crossing the neighborhoods of Capáez, Naranjito, Buena Vista and Campo Alegre until it ends at Carretera Mariana Bracetti (PR-129).
+The highway starts from the downtown area (from PR-119), crossing the neighborhoods of Capáez, Naranjito, Buena Vista and Campo Alegre until its end at Carretera Mariana Bracetti (PR-129).
 In downtown, the highway runs through Calle Luis H. Lacomba and Avenida Pablo J. Aguilar until it crosses PR-2 in a southerly direction.
 This route is part of the caravan of the Hatillo Mask Festival.

+Communities served

+The following are the barrios through which PR-130 passes from north to south: